Professor Caroline Elliott

 Teaching and Professional Activities and Memberships

-Associate and Key Contact for The Economics Network, running various teaching seminars each year and being on judging panels a number of times.
+Associate and Departmental Contact for The Economics Network, running various teaching seminars each year and being on judging panels a number of times.

 Member of the A Level Economics Strategic Advisory Committee for Pearson Education, 2012 onwards.

 Assessor, Subject Review of Economics, Birmingham City University, 2016.